The 3 AM Question That Haunts Every Entrepreneur

 The Foundation

 My backstory starts in advertising agencies, where I learned marketing by working side-by-side with brilliant people who actually knew what they were doing.
-Not from blog posts or $2,000 courses, but in the crucible of real campaigns which had to deliver real results for real big clients or we'd all be looking for real new jobs.
+Not from blog posts or $2,000 courses, directly from working pros, in the crucible of real campaigns — which had to deliver real results for real big clients or we'd all be looking for real new jobs.

 - I hated having a boss